alexalexyang/cvme/README.md

 Change `protocol: 'ws',` to `protocol: location.protocol === "https:" ? 'wss' : 'ws',`.

-# Basic setup
+# Some important libraries

 GraphQL is handled by Apollo.
 Styling by Bulma and SCSS.
+Tests by Jest.

-# Learning sources
+# Some learning sources

 How to authenticate with GitHub on behalf of users using Heroku as a makeshift back end: [Implementing GitHub OAuth Flow in React](https://www.graphql.college/implementing-github-oauth-flow/)